jeinselen/VF-BlenderAutosaveRender/README.md

 1. **Project variables**
 - `{project}` = the name of the Blender file
-- `{scene}` = current scene being rendered (the current active scene will be used regardless of compositor setup or other settings)
+- `{scene}` = current scene being rendered
+	- The active scene will be used regardless of compositor setup or other settings
-- `{viewlayer}` = current view layer being rendered (the current active view layer will be used regardless of compositor setup or other settings)
+- `{viewlayer}` = current view layer being rendered
+	- The active view layer will be used regardless of compositor setup or other settings
-- `{collection}` = active collection (if no collection is selected or active, this will return the root "Scene Collection")
+- `{collection}` = active collection
+	- If no collection is selected or active, this will return the root "Scene Collection"
 - `{camera}` = render camera (independent of selection or active status)
-- `{item}` = active item (if no item is selected or active, this will return "None")
+- `{item}` = active item (camera, light, mesh, curve, etcetera)
+	- If no item is selected or active, this will return "None"
-- `{material}` = active material of active object (if not found, this will return "None")
+- `{material}` = active material of active object
+	- If the selected object doesn't contain a selected material, this will return "None"
-- `{node}` = the active node in the active material of the active object (if not found, this will return "None")
+- `{node}` = the active node in the active material of the active object
+  - If an object > material > node selection is not found, this will return "None"
-	- The `{material}` and `{node}` variable are more prone to failure because they require both a selected object and an active material slot, and should only be used in scenarios where the active selection is known to be reliable
+  - The `{material}` and `{node}` variable are more prone to failure because they require both a selected object and an active material slot, and should only be used in scenarios where the active selection is known to be reliable (such as with the image folder batch rendering function)
 2. **Image variables**
 - `{display}` = display device format
 - `{colorspace}` = the output colour space, also known as the interchange format
   - This is called "View Transform" in Blender; `{viewtransform}` can be used interchangeably
 - `{look}` = the additional contrast transform applied
 - `{exposure}` = current exposure value
 - `{gamma}` = current gamma value
 - `{curves}` = returns the status of the color management curves, either "Curves" or "None"
   - All of the above color management controls set in the `Render` panel can be overridden in the `Output` panel: the variables should correctly reflect either approach, but will not reflect per-input overrides in `Compositing` tab `File Output` nodes
 - `{compositing}` = returns the status of the compositing node tree, either "Compositing" or "None"
 3. **Rendering variables**
   - `{engine}` = name of the current rendering engine (uses the internal Blender identifier)
 	- Replaces `{renderengine}` for better readability, but the old variable still works as expected